JaneliaSciComp/SongExplorer/README.md

-the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named "songexplorer.state.yml" in the directory specified by "state_dir" in "configuration.pysh".
+the network architecture, are filled in with default values the first time you ever use SongExplorer, and any changes you make to them, along with all of the other text fields, are saved to a file named "songexplorer.state.yml" in the directory specified by "state_dir" in "configuration.py".

 Now press `DoIt!`.
 Output into the log directory are "train1.log", "train_1r.log", and "train_1r/".
 The former two files contain error